 -A registered nurse, certified water-safety instructor, and lifeguards are in attendance at camp all summer long to provide for the health and safety of each camper.

--A criminal background check and check of the National Sex Offender Registry is completed for every staff member and volunteer.
+-Background checks and a check of the National Sex Offender Registry are completed for every staff member and volunteer.

-Our staff is led by Deacon Debra Roberts, Associate Director.
+Our staff is led by Deacon Debra Roberts, Executive Director.

 Lutherlyn is an American Camp Association Accredited Camp.